-For example, let’s say that a near-miss doesn’t cost anything and no one is seriously injured.
+Let’s say that a near-miss doesn’t cost anything and no one is seriously injured.
 Therefore, a supervisor does a quick investigation without looking into the problem in too much detail.
-He recommends re-training those involved and the training is conducted days later.
+He recommends re-training those involved, and the training is conducted days later.
 Case closed!

 What do you think?
 Was the savings of a cheap investigation worthwhile?

 One key to a world-class incident investigation and root cause analysis program is to spend time identifying which “small incidents” are worthy of a good investigation because they have the potential to prevent major accidents.
-These near-misses (of a big accident) should be treated as seriously as the big accident itself with a thorough investigation , management review, and implementation of effective corrective actions to prevent recurrence of the causes (and, thus, the big accident that’s waiting to happen).
+These near-misses of a big accident (precursor incidents) should be treated as seriously as the big accident itself.
+It deserves a thorough investigation, management review, and implementation of effective corrective actions to prevent the recurrence of the causes (and, thus, the big accident that’s waiting to happen).

 2. CHEAP CORRECTIVE ACTIONS